inbravo/travel/september-2019/README.md

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191002_141201.jpg)

-*	Arrived at Chatru at around 4 PM, which has some makeshift arrangements for food and stay
+*	Arrived at Chatru at around 4 PM, which has some makeshift arrangements in tents for food and stay
-*	Took my lunch there and met some other fellow riders from foreign region, heading towards Kaza
+*	Took my lunch there and met some other fellow foreign riders, heading towards Kaza
+*	Also met a famous you tuber, later i was surprised to find that he published me in his video

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191002_152246.jpg)